 Concentration in Data Sciences COURSEWORK

-There are six required core courses, designed to provide students with a solid foundation in data science.
-Five additional elective courses allow students to learn tailored skills, helping them apply data analysis to fields of interest.
+There are five three-credit core courses, designed to provide students with a solid foundation in data science.
+We also give a zero-credit programming course in the summer prior to matriculation.
+The additional five three-credit elective courses allow students to learn tailored skills, helping them apply data analysis to fields of interest.
 Coursework may be taken in any order that is allowed by the prerequisites.

-Our six-course core is designed to give students an overview of the massive data landscape.
+Our five-course core (plus zero-credit summer course) is designed to give students an overview of the massive data landscape.

 - Advanced Programming Topics - ONLINE (no credit)